 Requirements to be considered for interview include:

-- Three Letters of Recommendation
+- Three letters of recommendation

-- USMLE Boards scores (Step 1 required)
+- USMLE board scores (Step 1 required)

-- Medical School Performance Evaluation (MSPE- aka, Dean’s Letters)
+- Medical School Performance Evaluation (MSPE) aka Dean’s letters

-We do not have a cut-off for USMLE board scores.
+We do not have a cutoff for USMLE board scores.
 All applications are reviewed in their entirety in order to get a well-rounded view of each applicant.

-We do accept international graduates, and are willing to support a J-1 visa from the Education Commission for Foreign Medical Graduates, provided you have a valid ECFMG certificate.
+We do accept international graduates and are willing to support a J-1 Visa from the Education Commission for Foreign Medical Graduates, provided you have a valid ECFMG certificate.

 Questions about the interview process can be sent to:

 Salary and benefits are expected to be covered through a formal contract with the sponsoring country.
-Please see the other radiology links on the residency website site for descriptions of the radiology program.